Showing 2701 items

 Glass, Souvenir

 ... .
-These glasses have the image of the new Frankston Returned & Services...
-Frankston Returned & Services League of Australia club building ...A pair of small wine glasses, perhaps sherry glasses.
+These glasses have the image of the new Frankston Returned & Services... of the new Frankston Returned & Services League of Australia club ...A pair of small wine glasses, perhaps sherry glasses.
 These glasses have the image of the new Frankston Returned & Services League of Australia club building and were made for the 1st anniversary of the opening which was celebrated in 1977.
 These glasses are made from clear glass and are embellished in gold leaf, the glasses are gold lipped.The glasses are inscribed with the following in gold leaf: "1st ANNIVERSARY 1977" and the image of the new club building with the words "FRANKSTON RSL". -

 Uniting Church Archives - Synod of Victoria